martonp96/ClosedIV/README.md

 CMake 3.17.x and Visual Studio is needed to build the project.
 You can run release.bat to build it quickly or use generate_*.bat to create project files for a specific VS version.

+## How to install

+- Install the recommended ASI loader or the one made by Alexander Blade.
+- Download the latest asi from releases
+- Delete OpenIV.asi if you have it
+- Place your mods in your mods folder or if you already had some, keep them there
+- Ready to play

 ## Goals
 - [x] Initial release
 - [ ] Making the code look better